ApryseSDK/pdftron-react-native/README.md

 ### hideThumbnailFilterModes
 array of `Config.ThumbnailFilterMode` tags, optional

-Defines filter modes that should be hidden on thumbnail view
+Defines filter modes that should be hidden in the thumbnails browser

 Example: